state-alchemists/zrb/docs/getting-started.md

 runner.register(hello, hello_cmd, hello_py)
 ```

-A few notes:

-- Conventionally, we write Task names in `kebab-case` (i.e., separated by `-`).
-In our example, the Task names were `hello-cmd`, `hello-py`, and `hello`.
-- Meanwhile, we write Task variables or functions in `snake_case` (i.e., separated by `_`).
-In our example, the Task variables or functions are `hello_cmd`, `hello_py`, and `hello`.
-- When accessing the Task from the CLI, we should use the Task name.
-However, when accessing the Task programmatically, we should use the Task variables.

 As you register `hello`, `hello-cmd`, and `hello-py` to the runner, you can call them from the CLI.

 ```bash